Encyclopedia … combined with a great Buyer's Guide!

 Large Optics for Ultrashort Pulse Compressors

 An entirely different application area of large optics is the dispersive compression of ultrashort pulses with extremely high peak power.
-Here, very large beam cross-sections are required in order to limit the peak intensity such that laser-induced damage is safely avoided.
+Here, very large beam cross-sections are required to limit the peak intensity such that laser-induced damage is safely avoided.
 Laser-induced breakdown in air can also be an issue.

 Due to the obvious disadvantages of a large setup – high cost of elements, space requirements, etc. – one typically tries to limit the size of the required optics by maximizing the threshold for laser-induced damage in terms of peak intensity or fluence.
 This implies that the optical surfaces including their metallic or dielectric coatings need to have a very high quality on a microscopic scale, since microscopic defects can often trigger light-induced damage at substantially lower fluence levels.
 Therefore, optimized fabrication methods need to be employed, for example refined polishing techniques and sophisticated magnetron or ion beam sputtering techniques for coating fabrication.
 Careful fabrication must be followed by standardized measurements of the laser-induced damage threshold (LIDT).